SHAREHOLDER ACTON ALERT: The S - GuruFocus.com

-The+Schall+Law+Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Enochian Biosciences, Inc. (“Enochian” or “the Company”) (NASDAQ: ENOB) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+The+Schall+Law+Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Carvana Co. (“Carvana” or “the Company”) (NYSE: CVNA) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click+here+to+participate.